USS John Adams (1799): 1821–1845

 In spite of these successes, piracy remained rampant in the West Indies, and John Adams was part of a strong West Indies Squadron created in 1821 to cope with the problem.
-Nicholas Biddle's ships labored with zeal; but the task, entailing careful searches by small-boat expeditions of innumerable bays, lagoons, and inlets, seemed endless.
+James Biddle's ships labored with zeal; but the task, entailing careful searches by small-boat expeditions of innumerable bays, lagoons, and inlets, seemed endless.
 Yellow fever took a much heavier toll than the enemy necessitating reinforcements which arrived 3 March 1823 when Commodore David Porter's "Mosquito Fleet" anchored off Saint Thomas.
 Porter, the squadron's new commander, selected John Adams as his flagship.
 When Porter was recalled, his successor, Commodore Lewis Warrington retained John Adams as his flagship until 1826.
 From time to time, thereafter, the frigate returned to the West Indies for operations against pirates until 1829 when she was laid up and almost entirely rebuilt at the Navy Yard in Gosport, Virginia.

 John Adams joined the Mediterranean Squadron in 1831 as a frigate.
 One of her first duties was to take her former commander, ex-Commodore Porter, to Constantinople where he became the U.S.'s first chargé d'affaires.
 The ship was granted the rare privilege of passing through the Dardanelles with guns mounted.
 Thereafter, she convoyed ships in the Mediterranean and in 1833 visited Liberia.